“Iwanna buy something.”

 Folded stacked quilts and old, wide windowsills full of clay pots of blooming geraniums reaching for spring sun, and fireplaces full of a choir of wavering, dripping candles, and white duvets turned back and always waiting.

 “Somedays — I just want all the beautiful things.
 The Instagram white walls and the filtered warm light.”
 She’d turned, caught light of her own.

-“Sometimes —- I wonder if we want a curated stream of beauty to make sense of our chaotic stream of consciousness?”
+Do we long for a curated stream of beauty to help make sense of our chaotic stream of consciousness?

-And I nodded.
-And then a woman turned to me in a car last week and asked me what I didn’t see coming in the least.
+And then a woman turns to me in a car headed eastbound and asked me what I didn’t see coming in the least.

 We’d pulled up.
 She opened the car door.
 And I sat there, fixed and yet a kind of jarred, broken, staring out the windshield, heart unshielded.
 Exposed.

 What do I really want?
 What do I want my one life to really be about?